-Hospice always involves different types of professionals, such as doctors, nurses, social workers, and attendants (for example, home health aides).
-Pharmacists, nutritionists, and therapists may also be involved.
-Hospice program personnel care for people at home, in nursing homes, or in other care facilities.
-Although hospice program personnel do not usually care for people in hospitals and rehabilitation centers, many hospitals are establishing care programs that treat symptoms fully (palliative care services) to address the same care issues.
+In typical hospice care, a family member, a close friend, or both help make decisions for the seriously ill person when he or she is no longer competent or capable.
+The hospice staff usually visits the person as much as the person needs as often as daily, and someone is available on call around the clock.
+Hospice personnel are specially trained to help manage symptoms and provide emotional and spiritual support and hands-on health care.
+Hospice always involves different types of professionals, such as doctors, nurses, social workers, attendants (for example, home health aides), and, if needed, speech, physical, and occupational therapists.
+Pharmacists, nutritionists, and other therapists may also be involved.
+Hospice program personnel care for people at home or in nursing homes.
+Although hospice program personnel do not usually care for people in hospitals and rehabilitation centers, many hospitals are establishing care programs that treat symptoms fully and help with decision making (palliative care services) to address the same care issues.

 Hospice programs differ from each other in the services they readily provide and in treatments and devices they support and use.
 Whether hospice care serves a particular person and family best depends on their needs and wishes, on financial considerations, and on the skills and capacity of the local programs.